Napkin to prevent the formation of bedsores

 Properties

-It has an antiseptic, locally irritating and anti-inflammatory effect against the background of a decrease in tissue maceration.
-Indispensable for quick and easy cleansing of the skin without the use of water and detergents.
-The components contained in the impregnating solution stimulate the maintenance of tissue integrity and have a softening effect.
+It has antiseptic, local irritant, and anti-inflammatory properties while reducing tissue maceration.
+It's essential for quick and easy skin cleansing without the use of water or detergents.
+The components contained in the impregnating solution promote tissue integrity and provide a softening effect.

-Powerful bactericidal properties allow the use of a remedy for the prevention of diaper rash and bedsores.
+Powerful bactericidal properties allow the product to be used for the prevention of diaper rash and bedsores.

-We present to your attention the program "How we will treat"
+We present to you the program "How We Will Treat"

-Our topic is devoted to bedsores - a very difficult problem that few people know about until they directly encounter it.
-Moreover, bedsores can form completely in any person, regardless of age.
+Our topic is dedicated to bedsores—a very complex problem that few people know about until they encounter them firsthand.
+Moreover, bedsores can develop in anyone, regardless of age.

-It is extremely important to follow preventive measures and adhere to simple rules regarding lifestyle.
-It is very important to be able to identify the problem in time and take the necessary measures, choose the right therapy.
+It's crucial to take preventative measures and adhere to simple lifestyle rules.
+It's crucial to identify the problem early, take the necessary measures, and choose the right treatment.

-The guest of the program is Nikita Olegovich Somov, surgeon at the Central Clinical Hospital of St. Alexis, lecturer at the Department of Surgery of the Russian National Research Medical University.
-N.I.
-Pirogov.
+The program's guest is Nikita Olegovich Somov, a surgeon at the St. Alexis Central Clinical Hospital and a lecturer in the Department of Surgery at the N.I.
+Pirogov Russian National Research Medical University.
 Telegram channel: https://t.me/surgeryworld

 Compositions Dimexide, salicylic acid and an aqueous solution of aluminum chloride 6-aqueous.